Frequently Asked Questions

 Envera installs, implements, monitors, and services all customers in-house without using third parties.
-Occasionally, additional professionals are needed for concrete work, boring, or wholesale alarm monitoring implementations.
+Occasionally, additional professionals are needed for concrete work, boring, servicing on barrier gates, or wholesale alarm monitoring implementations.

 The original company was founded in 1996.
 It was rebranded “Envera Systems” in 2007 to reflect our focus on community security and access control security.
 Envera is derived to mean “enter with truth” or “enter with verification.”